-The SFD Swift Water and Dive Rescue Team, located at Engine Company 6, rescues citizens trapped or injured in the surrounding waterways.
+The SFD Dive Rescue Team, located at Engine Company 6, rescues citizens trapped or injured in the surrounding waterways.
 Approximately 1,000 miles of waterways surround the City of Stockton.
-These waterways are used year round by boaters and during the summer, the numbers can increase to the hundreds on any given day.
+These waterways are used all year by boaters and during the summer, the numbers can increase to the hundreds on any given day.

-Since its start in 1993, the Water Rescue program has grown from a few Swift Water Technicians to a fully operational Surface and Dive Team who can provide advanced cardiac life support.
+Since its start in 1993, the Water Rescue program has grown from a few Swift Water Technicians to a fully operational Dive Team who can provide advanced cardiac life support.

 The Water Rescue Team is staffed 24 hours a day with a 3-person crew assigned to both Engine 6 and the Water Rescue Unit.
-The Team has a support vehicle known as Water Rescue 6, a 1996 Chevy 1 ton heavy-duty crew cab with:
+The Team has a support vehicle known as Water Rescue 6, a 2007 Ford F-550 Superduty with:

 The Stockton Fire Water Rescue Team averages 30-35 responses a year for surface and dive rescues.
-The response times, within the city limits, are usually 5-10 minutes from call to entry into the water and calls out of Stockton can vary from 10-20 minutes.
+The response times, within the city limits, are usually 10-15 minutes from call to entry into the water, and calls out of Stockton can vary from 20-30 minutes.

-The team responds with two members dressed in full dive gear and two members in support positions.
-In route, the two members in dive gear decide who is primary and back up.
-The back up diver is the primary surface rescuer.
+The Team responds with two members dressed for either surface or subsurface operations.
+En route, the two members in dive gear decide who is primary and who is back up.
+The other two positions are Dive Tender and 90% Safety Diver.

-The standard response for a water rescue call includes Water Rescue 6, a Battalion Chief, and Truck 3, a technical rescue truck.
+The standard response for a water rescue call includes Water Rescue 6, a Battalion Chief and Truck 2, a technical rescue truck.
 The Water Rescue Team works closely with the Technical Rescue Team.
-These two Teams, along with the Hazardous Materials Team, make up the Stockton Fire Department Special Operations Team and many members are crossed trained in all disciplines.
+These two teams, along with the Hazardous Materials Team, make up the Stockton Fire Department Special Operations Team.
+Many members are crossed trained in all disciplines.

 Prior to this training, Water Rescue Team candidates must first go through a rigorous screening process that includes:

-The Stockton Fire Department has standardized the swift water and dive gear including:
+The Stockton Fire Department has standardized diving gear including: